The Bear season 1: Filming

 Several scenes for the pilot were filmed on location at Mr. Beef, although a set was built for the kitchen scenes.
+The pilot was filmed in summer 2021.
 Principal photography for the season began in February 2022, and wrapped on March 31, 2022, in Chicago.
 Storer directed five of the eight episodes, with the other three being directed by Calo.
 The seventh episode of the season, "Review," features an 18-minute long take.

 According to cinematographer Andrew Wehde, episodes two through eight of season one were shot over 27 days (two fewer days than had been scheduled) with "about 18 days in that primary set [at Cinespace Chicago], and then we were out at the original Mr. Beef and elsewhere around the city for the remaining eight or nine days."
 The pilot was "shot widescreen, 2:39."
 According to Wehde, "We started realizing the pilot lived in its own world.
 The show was going to be its own thing.
 We shot tests before principal [photography] of season one, and we were pulling grabs of widescreen and 1:85.
 It started to feel timeless at 1:85.
 We felt 1:85 worked great."
+He told Panavision.com in 2022 about the set constructed for filming episodes 2 through 8 of season 1:

+We did an entire interactive lighting setup on the stage so that every single light in the restaurant—whether it was back of the kitchen, front of the kitchen, or the dining room—was a full RGB LED, controlled by our dimmer-board operator.
+We never brought any lights onto the set, so we never had to wait for things, and there were no C-stands or movie lights in the way.
+It was all practical-based lighting.
+And outside of the stage, we had about 10 old-school 18K tungsten lights to give us the rich, warm light coming into the restaurant.
+We also built the entire stage so the dolly could run without track or dance floor...Every stove, every oven, every refrigerator—they call them low boys, which are the fridges underneath the counters—the bakery, even the soda machines worked.

+Storer told one interviewer that the challenges of shooting in the tight confines of the kitchen had them watching submarine films like Das Boot and Crimson Tide.